Textpattern source code repositories

 When working with a repo in GitHub, you need to decide if you’re going to clone it or fork it:

 Clone: When cloning a repo, you’ve made the decision to contribute back to the dev repo branch, or whatever repo you may have cloned from.
 Cloning puts a copy of the repo on your local drive, where you can work on code (or copy, like this page, for example) on your own time and at your own pace.
-When ready to share back, you make a pull request, which is basically a request to the branch manager to merge your edits to the master repo’s code.
+When ready to share back, you make a pull request, which is basically a request to the branch manager to merge your edits to the main repo’s code.
 The branch manager can choose not to if your code is sketchy, but generally the intent is to collaborate harmoniously toward the good of all things.

 Fork: When forking a repo, you’ve essentially made the decision to run rogue with the code.
 You can change code however you want, but it won’t get merged back to the repo you forked from.
 You’re on your own.